Proof-of-concept of a xenon-based cryogenic heat pump demonstrator for future liquid xenon observatories: The heat pump demonstrator

 The specific design presented in this work was developed using a custom made calculation tool based on the thermodynamics libraries of CoolProp and TESpy \cite{Unkhoff2023,coolprop,tespy}.
 As working medium, a fluid with a liquid-gas transition around the operating temperature of the radon distillation column of about \qty{-93}{\celsius} must be chosen \cite{radon_removal_system}.
 Further, the medium should only require small changes in operation pressure below \qty{5}{\bar} to achieve the required phase change, and should not pose any hazardous risk to meet the safety standards of underground laboratories, nor should the fluid show potential in global warming or ozone depletion.
 Taking all requirements into consideration, only xenon itself was left as a suitable working medium.
-The working temperature of the condenser and the evaporator were designed to be \qty{-78}{\celsius} and \qty{-108}{\celsius} respectively, corresponding to a vapor pressure of \qty{4.3}{\bar} and \qty{1}{\bar}.
-This ensures a temperature gradient between heat pump and distillation column of about \qty{15}{\celsius} at each side, and enables an efficient heat transfer between the two systems.
-The coefficient of performance (COP) is defined as the amount of provided cooling or heating power over the amount of electrical power consumed.
-In an ideal application the COP for cooling ($\mathrm{COP}^\mathrm{c}$) and the COP for heating ($\mathrm{COP}^\mathrm{h}$) differ by one ($\mathrm{COP}^\mathrm{h}_\mathrm{ideal}=\mathrm{COP}^\mathrm{c}_\mathrm{ideal}+1$) \cite{TERBRAKE2002705}.
-The $\mathrm{COP}^\mathrm{c}_\mathrm{ideal}$ of the designed heat pump was estimated to be 3.0, assuming an ideal behaving compressor with \qty{100}{\percent} efficiency, and a gas temperature of \qty{15}{\celsius} at the compressor inlet after passing the GXe\footnote{gaseous xenon (GXe)}-GXe heat exchanger.
-The maximum heating and cooling power were designed to suffice a small krypton distillation column which requires about \qty{50}{\watt} each and is currently developed in parallel.
+The working temperature of the condenser and the evaporator were designed to be \qty{-78}{\celsius} and \qty{-107}{\celsius}, respectively, corresponding to a nominal vapor pressure of $p_\mathrm{C,0}=\qty{4.3}{\bar}$ and $p_\mathrm{E,0}=\qty{1.07}{\bar}$.
+This ensures a temperature gradient between the heat pump and the distillation column of about \qty{15}{\celsius} on each side and enables an efficient heat transfer between the two systems.
+The ideal coefficient of performance $\mathrm{COP}_\mathrm{ideal}$ of a heat pump can be expressed as the ratio of the amount of extracted heat $Q_\mathrm{C}$ (or provided), over the work $W$ carried out by the compressor.
+In such an ideal application, the COP for cooling ($\mathrm{COP}^\mathrm{c}$) and the COP for heating ($\mathrm{COP}^\mathrm{h}$) differ by one ($\mathrm{COP}^\mathrm{h}_\mathrm{ideal}=\mathrm{COP}^\mathrm{c}_\mathrm{ideal}+1$) \cite{TERBRAKE2002705}, and therefore the following discussion will be limited to $\mathrm{COP}^\mathrm{c}_\mathrm{ideal}$ only.
+For a more application oriented approach, it is common to express the COP in terms of powers, allowing to expand the calculation into